SnabbGET/SnabbGET/README.md

 	<sup>Made with <a href="https://asciinema.org/">Asciinema</a></sup>
 </p>

-SnabbGET is a 'guified' terminal built with love ❤ for all beginners learning how to use a terminal. _It's not meant for professional uses._
+SnabbGET is a 'guified' terminal built with love ❤ for all beginners learning how to use a terminal. <!--_It's not meant for professional uses._-->

 The idea of creating this kind of terminal came out because we tought that it's pretty easy to be confused using a terminal, as a beginner.
 This terminal makes everything easier with an user interface!
 We will do our best to do the most beginner-friendly & easy to use terminal.